 The blonde wooden texture is the perfect choice for your outdoor living space.
-However, with time the natural color of Teak may fade away, and a grayish layer can develop.
-Beyond normal wear, if the furniture is exposed to spilled oily foods, some spotted stains might appear.
+However, with time, the natural color of Teak may fade away, and a grayish layer can develop.
+Beyond normal wear, if the furniture is exposed to spilled oily foods, it can cause some spotted stains.
 Many of us are likely to invest in this classy and quality furniture.
 But at the same time, we are not sure about how to take care of it for better longevity.
 Here are some suggestions for easily managing the teak furniture for any climate throughout the year.

 How often to Clean Teak Furniture?

-.How to Clean Teak Furniture?
+How to Clean Teak Furniture?

 - To remove the actual debris, drench your furniture with a garden hose thoroughly.